targomo/targomo-js-extensions/README.leaflet.md

 # targomo-js-leaflet
 Leaflet extensions for targomo-js

-The Targomo Leaflet extensions Typescript library provides extensions for visualising results obtained from the Targomo services.
+The Targomo Leaflet extensions Typescript library provides extensions for visualizing results obtained from the Targomo services.
 The project is maintained by [Targomo](https://www.targomo.com/).
 The lib can also be used in non-typescript environments.

 ## Standard Polygons
 ![Leaflet Polygons](leaflet-polygons.png "Leaflet Polygons")